The LIVE555TM Proxy Server

 server also send its RTP/RTCP packets on this same TCP connection.)

-- "REGISTER" and "REGISTER_REMOTE" are custom RTSP commands, developed by Live Networks, Inc.
+- "REGISTER" is a custom RTSP command, developed by Live Networks, Inc.

-They are currently non-standard, but will be described in an upcoming IETF Internet-Draft.
+It is currently non-standard, but is described in an

 Source code, and support